 - Make the unsubscribe process easier so as to avoid complaints.

-A few complaints will not hamper your reputation as it may just be some lazy unsubscribes.
+A few complaints will not harm your reputation as it may just be some lazy unsubscribes.
 It is better to keep these complaints below a threshold.
 For example, Return Path provides comparative data to the ISPs to decide the acceptable limit for complaints.

 Sending your marketing emails to non-existing users makes no sense and also adds to bounce rate.
 An unknown user is generated when you send mail to a recipient that never existed, inactive users or an address abandoned by the subscriber.
 Check your email list regularly for misspelled, inactive email addresses to filter out all inactive users.
 You can also find unknown users by identifying the SMTP error codes.
 Keep this rate to a minimum to build sender credibility.